AI Assisted Architecture Analysis

 How It Works

-The AI assisted architecture analyzer integrates into the project:analyze
+The AI assisted architecture analyzer integrates into the project:analyze command and:

 Detects PR Context: Automatically identifies when running in a pull request environment